ruuda/blog/posts/2014-09-15-writing-a-path-tracer-in-rust-part-6-multithreading.md

 in C++, the `unit` and `otherUnits` fields can be accessed even if the type is `Sleep`.
 In that case, the values are undefined.
 In Rust, these fields simply do not exist for a `Sleep` task.
+The enum members are unnamed.
+The only way to access them is via pattern matching.
 The task scheduler is implemented like this:

 ```rust